-Tomatoes and peppers are tender annuals that cannot tolerate any frost or freezing temperatures.
+Tomatoes are tender annuals that cannot tolerate any frost or freezing temperatures.
 In the event of a late spring frost, protect young plants by covering them overnight with a sheet, frost blanket or an inverted bucket or box.
 Remove any material used to cover the plants the following morning.
+Plants in containers should be moved into a protected area on exceptionally cold nights.
 The plants should be discarded when they have finished fruiting at the end of the season.